jleyba/js-dossier/README.md

     compiler.
 These  files are used to satisfy references to external types, but are excluded when generating  API documentation.

- * `license` Path to a license file to include with the generated documentation.
-If specified, a link to the license will be included on every page.

  * `readme` Path to a README file to include as the main landing page for the generated documentation.
 This file should use markdown syntax.

+ * `customPages` Map of additional files to include in the generated documentation.
+Each key should be the page name listed in the navigation menu, and the value is the path to the markdown file to use.

  * `strict` Whether to run with all type checking flags enabled.